 At the height of the gold-era, Walhalla was a bustling frontier town with over 2,500 residents.
 More than 75 tonnes of gold was removed from Cohens Reef which runs deep below the town.
 The richest mine was the Long Tunnel in the centre of town.
 Over 50 tonnes of gold was removed from this one mine.In its heyday, Walhalla was home to 10 hotels, 3 breweries and 7 churches.The Star Hotel, located at the Junction directly opposite the historic Band Rotunda, was Walhallas most famous gold-era hotel.

 It was the terminus for the Cobb & Co.
 Coach that serviced Walhalla until 1910 when the railway finally arrived in town.Unfortunately the railway arrived too late for Walhalla.
 It was meant to bring prosperity, however the mines had all closed by 1915 and the railway provided a cheap and easy form of transport to carry away nearly all of the town's building and machinery.

 By the early 1920s only of skeleton of the "gold-era" Walhalla remained and the decline continued until the 1980s.The original Star Hotel and IOOF Hall were destroyed by fire in December 1951 and Walhalla lost its heart.
 In the past 20 years, a new appreciation for Australian history has seen Walhalla become a popular tourist attraction with over 100,000 people visiting the town each year.

 The town's unique mountain location and picturesque streetscape with exotic trees and cute cottages is an irresistible combination.Today building are being restoredand new replica buildings are being built to replace building lost over the last century.

-    Walhalla Historic Township's population currently stands at less than 10, a far cry from the 2,500 plus that lived in the "Valley of the Gods" 100 years ago.
+Walhalla Historic Township's population currently stands at 20 people, a far cry from the 2,500 plus that lived in the "Valley of the Gods" 100 years ago.